fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 Many believe there was an original note from which all others are harmonic resonances (the Om, the Word made flesh, the Big Bang, etc.).

-[Cristina Ratti](https://biodinamicacraneosacral.org/es/profesores/) uses the analogy of the sea to explain this symphony of movements:
+[Cristina Ratti](https://biodinamicacraneosacral.org/es/profesores/), a teacher of craniosacral biodynamics, uses the analogy of the sea to explain this symphony of movements:

   - **The waves on the surface**: fast, more or less strong, always constantly changing.
   - **The currents, a few meters deep**: slower movements with more stable directions.